-Adopted: December 16, 2014 Revised: June 26, 2018 Page 1 of 2
+Adopted: December 16, 2014 Revised: August 22, 2023 Page 1 of 3 Adopted.
+Revised.
+August LL, LOLO T uge T of e

-This policy is in accordance with §2.2-4310 B to facilitate the participation of small businesses and businesses owned by women, minorities and service disabled veterans in HRSD procurement transactions.
+This policy is in accordance with §2.2-4310 B to facilitate the participation of small businesses and businesses owned by women, minorities, service disabled veterans, and employment services organizations in HRSD procurement transactions.